Pleurosaurus: Description

 Pleurosaurus is one of the few known aquatic sphenodontians.
 It reached a maximum body length of 1.5 m.
 The body and especially the tail were elongated, while the limbs were comparatively short.
-The elongated triangular skull was highly modified from those present in other rhynchocephalians.
-Pleurosaurus swam via undulating its tail from side to side (anguilliform locomotion), while it probably used its limbs to steer.
-It lived in shallow marine environments, and was probably piscivorous.
-Pleurosaurus goldfussi and Pleurosaurus ginsburgi are distinguished by differing skull proportions, different numbers of presacral vertebrae (50 in P. goldfussi vs 57 in P. ginsburgi), and considerably shorter forelimbs on P. ginsburgi.
+The elongated triangular skull was highly modified from those present in other rhynchocephalians Pleurosaurus goldfussi and Pleurosaurus ginsburgi are distinguished by differing skull proportions, different numbers of presacral vertebrae (50 in P. goldfussi vs 57 in P. ginsburgi), and considerably shorter forelimbs on P. ginsburgi.
+The neural spines of the vertebrae were relatively square, about as long as tall.
+The number of tail vertebrae reached 118 in some individuals of Pleurosaurus ginsburgi.
+Unlike the living tuatara, the scapula and coracoid did not fuse to each other.
+Also unlike the living tuatara, Pleurosaurus did not have fracture planes in its tail vertebrae to allow for caudal autotomy.